Post-Cut Metadata Inference Attacks on Quantum Circuit Cutting Pipelines: Hardware API Validation and Scaling Analysis

 \subsection{Metadata Scaling Across Circuit Widths}

-Fig.~\ref{fig:hardware_scaling} plots compiled depth and 2Q gate count as a function of circuit width for the evaluated families.
-The physical routing process bifurcates the workloads into three distinct, highly discriminative scaling regimes.
+Fig.~\ref{fig:hardware_dashboard} (top) plots compiled depth and 2Q gate count as a function of circuit width.
+The physical routing process bifurcates the fixed-structure workloads into three distinct, highly discriminative scaling regimes.